SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 # 🤗 Welcome CONTRIBUTOR

-This document talks about SolidOS stack Node versions and about work required upon release, in particular about dependency upgrades.
+This document talks about SolidOS stack Node versions, and about work required upon release; in particular, about dependency upgrades.

 Table of contents: